-Gastrointestinal (GI) intolerance is much more common than food allergy and has distinctly different causes and symptoms.1 GI intolerance happens when the digestive system cannot process some foods, causing discomfort.1 Unlike a food allergy, it does not involve an immune system reaction - in fact, people with GI intolerance can usually tolerate small amounts of these foods without experiencing any uncomfortable symptoms.1
+Gastrointestinal (GI) intolerance is much more common than food allergy and has distinctly different causes and symptoms.1 GI intolerance happens when the digestive system cannot process some foods, causing an unpleasant physical reaction to them.1 Unlike a food allergy, it does not involve an immune system reaction - in fact, people with GI intolerance can usually tolerate small amounts of these foods without experiencing any uncomfortable symptoms.1

 For people with gastrointestinal (GI) intolerance, the following feeds may be suitable: